 The following model, produced from 1958 to 1965, saw some 4500 units produced.
 The Piccolo Trumpf 5 had a very similar appearance to the previous model but had a number of mechanical improvements.
 The Simson SR2 engine was more powerful and was mounted on the left and drove the left rear wheel.
 The braking actuation was also improved, and the machine now had a maximum speed was 30kmh.

 The next model, the Piccolo Trumpf 7, was produced from 1966 to 1975 with a model run of some 2500 machines.
 This model had a very different appearance and borrowed its front end entirely from the Simson Schwalbe, giving the machine a more modern appearance.

 Rather confusingly, the Piccolo Duo motor scooter was renamed the Piccolo Trumpf.
 See Piccolo

-If you have information to add about these classic German machines, please contact us
+If you have questions or information about these Soviet-era East German machines, please contact us